All Episodes

 The pressure will mount.

-Now the obvious question that anybody with any historical perspective would have is why would anybody want to relive Vietnam?
+Now, the obvious question that anybody with any historical perspective would have is, why would anybody want to relive Vietnam?

 What happened?

-For all intents and purposes, it was a defeat for this country, and it was my gosh, it was a human massacre in that in that region after we left.
+And it was, oh my gosh, it was a human massacre in that region after we left.

 The North overran the South.

-My gosh, the killing fields when we left, that's what happened.
+When we left, that's what happened.

-They want to replicate that.
+They want to replicate that?

-The thing about this that's most curious to me is how in the world Democrats think that this helped them politically.
+Beyond that, ladies and gentlemen, the thing about this that's most curious to me is how in the world Democrats think that this helped them politically.

 Did they benefit from Vietnam?

-Somebody explained to me how Vietnam and their ending of that war, along with the drive-by media back then.
+Somebody explained to me how Vietnam and their ending of that war, along with the drive-by media back, then how did it help them?

-It gave them George McGovern, they got shellacked by Richard Nixon.
+They got shellacked by Richard Nixon.

 I guess they think it led to Watergate, and they got a Republican president out of office.

-But it forever sealed their image as weak on national defense, literal dislike and hatred for the U.S. military, and they were wandering in the desert for years.
+And I think it's what they're trying to replicate now, but it forever sealed their image as weak on national defense, literal dislike and hatred for the U.S. military, and they were wandering in the desert for years.

 Jimmy Carter came along and made it even worse.